okansungur/ConfluentKafkaAvro/README.md

   Generated class by maven plugin
 </p>

 Next we will create a KafkaProducerService to send our messages to kafka .This will send the message to our topic with an id and value as student.
+For a better understanding we hardcoded the student value but you can assign the value from the application.properties file.

 ```
 @Service